-To make your closet storage ideas a reality, select a base piece and add accessories and components from there.
+To make your closet storage ideas a reality, select a closet system base piece and add accessories and components from there.

-- Be cautious when placing hooks and avoid putting them in an area where they can easily snag clothing when you reach into the closet.
+- Be cautious when placing hooks and avoid putting them in any areas where they can easily snag clothing when you reach into the closet.

-- Split the closet in half with a series of narrow shelves and install two rods on one side for hanging shorter items and one rod on the other side for longer items if you're in need of extra space for clothing.
+- Split the closet in half with a series of narrow shelves and install two rods on one side for hanging shorter items and one rod on the other side for longer items.

 - Use pre-configured shelves and railings to minimize the need for precise measurements.

 - Use cedar panels or blocks to repel bugs and keep your closet smelling fresh.